 On a Google Help page titled, “Improve your local ranking on Google“, Google tells us that local rankings in Google are based upon “relevance, distance, and prominence.”
 Relevance is often how relevant the name of a business might be to what you searched for.
 Prominence has to do with how frequently a place might be mentioned across the web, in a manner that provides factual information consistently and correctly.
 And the “distance” factor has traditionally been based upon a distance from where you are searching from.
 Imagine if Google changed that to a different way of looking at your location.
-One that works better with mobile devices that have built-in location tracking.
+One that works better with mobile devices that have built-in location tracking, or mobile location history?

 If you use Google Maps, you can see that Google provides a location history that you can edit.
 Google keeps track of the places you visit and that it may think you visit and it tracks different times and distances to possible destinations that you travel to.
 When you perform a search, it may consider a likelihood that you may visit certain places, based upon your location history, and a distance from places in your location history could be what Google uses to rank your local search results.
 If you haven’t looked at your location history, it’s worth looking at.
-Since, Google may start using your location history when suggesting local results to you.
+Since Google may start using your mobile location history when suggesting local results to you.
 This is one of the benefits of carrying around with you a phone that can keep track of your location and share it with Google all the time.

 This change in how Google may treat distances as a ranking factor in local search results is described in a patent application that Google published at the start of November.
 The patent application is:

 Ranking Nearby Destinations Based on Visit Likelihood and Predicting Future Visits to Places From Location History

 Inventors: Guang Yang, Tushar Udeshi, Andrew Kirmse, Emil Praun, Pablo Bellver, and Keir Banks Mierle